vessels-tech/public-docs/dfs-application.md

 We will build our prototype using pre-built NLP tools — such as Wit.ai.
 This is not viable in the long run, as keeping user’s data private is important.

 SMS First Design:
-SMS allows the chatbot to be accessible to a wide audience, and also limits the data usage required by the end user.
+SMS allows the chatbot to be accessible to a wide audience, and also limits the data required by the end user.
 Once we have built the chatbot for SMS, we will integrate popular Filipino chat applications.
 This will grow the available features, such as support for IVR.

 Agile Approach:
 Building one complete feature at a time - helping us to focus on the end user.
 This way we can drive real value to PPPP's beneficiaries and program stakeholders, while growing the application organically.

 Scalable & Reusable:
-Our technology needs to be specific enough for the use case at hand, but also general enough that we can apply it elsewhere and mould it to a new use case.
+Our technology must be specific enough for the PPPP program, but general enough that we can apply it elsewhere and mould it to a new use case.
 This ensures that the system and our approaches can scale.

 ## What country will you work in?